bctnry/flowmark/docs/manual.md

 + `\debug.list_names`*:
 + `\set.meta(STR)`: Returns empty string.
 Set the meta character to the first character of string `STR`.
 + `\reset.meta`: Returns empty string.
 Set the meta character to semicolon `;`, the default used by Weave.
++ `\import(MODULE)`: Returns empty string.
+Import the target module `MODULE`.
+Although it returns empty string, but the effects the imported module has on neutral or any out port will remain.
++ `\path(PATH)`: Returns empty string.
+Adding `PATH` to the resolving base list.

 ### Form bookkeeping & macro-related primitives